UAE: Suspected drone attack kills several in Abu Dhabi | DW | 17.01.2022

 Police added that there was no significant damage from the incidents.

-Emirati authorities did not comment on who they believed was behind the attack, although Yemen's Iran-backed Houthi movement said it was responsible.
+Emirati authorities did not comment on who they believed was behind the attack.

-Houthi military spokesman Yahya Saree said the group launched a military operation "deep in the UAE," adding that a statement will be released soon.
+Yemen's Houthi rebels did not claim the attack, but Houthi military spokesman Yahya Saree said the group had launched a military operation "deep in the UAE," adding that a statement will be released soon.

 The Houthis have claimed responsibility for previous attacks on Abu Dhabi's airport as well as on the Barakah nuclear power plant.
 These attacks were denied by Emirati authorities.